-Testing the waters of remote working for the first time – whether it’s due to a snow day or a worldwide pandemic – can be a daunting prospect.
+Testing the waters of remote or hybrid working for the first time – whether it’s due to a snow day or a worldwide pandemic – can be a daunting prospect.
 At 1Password, we understand the challenges all too well – we’ve been an almost entirely remote workforce for 14 years, and have learned a lot along the way.

 Communicate, communicate, communicate